Taliban orders Afghan women to wear niqab in public

 flash back

-since The Taliban will return to power in August 2021The Ministry for the Promotion of Virtue and the Prevention of Vice has issued several recommendations on how to dress for women, but this is the first decree in the matter to be issued at the national level.
+Since the return of the Taliban to power in August 2021, the Ministry for the Promotion of Virtue and the Prevention of Vice has issued several recommendations on the way women should dress, but this is the first decree issued at the national level on the subject.

-The Taliban had demanded it until now That the woman wears at least a headscarf, a scarf that covers the head, but that exposes the face.
+The Taliban have so far required women to wear at least a headscarf, a scarf that covers the head, but reveals the face.
 However, they strongly recommended the wearing of the burqa, which they made compulsory when they first came to power between 1996 and 2001.

 Under their first regime, they denied women nearly all rights, according to their strict interpretation of Islamic law.